EGI-Federation/sscmon-occi/README.md

 * occi, CAs and updated CRLs using fetch-crls: https://wiki.egi.eu/wiki/HOWTO11
 * python-ipy: for parsing IP

+## Starting a VM on a site

+* `start-compute.sh` will create a VM with a public IP and having the following title set: `my-first-compute-1`.
+* Unless KEEP_VMS=1 was set the VM will be deleted.

 ## Quickly testing on all the sites

 ```